Avnet/RASynBoard-Out-of-Box-Demo/docs/RASynPuckDemo.md

 Follow the steps here to get your RASynBoard demo up and running.
 The tasks we need to complete are . . .

-1. Flash the Avnet RASynBoard Out-of-Box application (V1.5.1 or greater) onto the RASynBoard's Renesas RA6M4 MCU
+1. Flash the Avnet RASynBoard RASynPuckDemo-v1.6.2.RASynPuck_build.srec or greater image onto the RASynBoard's Renesas RA6M4 MCU
     1. Flash the image
     1. Update the microSD card with the release microSD card files
-1. Select the ML model that you want to run on the demo
+1. Select the RASynPuck demo ML model
 1. Connect the board to IoTConnect and create the dashboard from a template
 1. Update the WiFi configuration
 1. Change the certificates configuration to ```Don't load any certificates, the certificates are already loaded onto the DA16600```
 1. Flash the ML models and configuration to SPI Flash memory on the Core board
 1. Separate the core board from the I/O board and test

-## Flash the OOB V1.5.1+ image to the Renesas RA6M4 MCU
+## Flash the OOB V1.6.2_RASynPuck+ image to the Renesas RA6M4 MCU

-1. Follow the [How to use RASynBoard Releases](./UsingRASynbBoardReleases.md) instructions to load the latest release
+1. Follow the [How to use RASynBoard Releases](./UsingRASynbBoardReleases.md) instructions to load the latest RASynPuck image
-    1. Be sure to use the latest release >= 1.5.1
+    1. Be sure to use the [latest release >= 1.6.2](https://github.com/Avnet/RASynBoard-Out-of-Box-Demo/releases)
+        - Look for the AVT-RASynPuckDemo-v<verson string>.RASynPuck_Build.srec image
     1. A video walkthrough of the process is available [here](http://avnet.me/RASynUsingReleasesVideo)

 ### Copy the release microSD card file to the microSD card